dimpase/M2/Packages-Style-Guide.md

 * Naming conventions :
     * Names representing types must be nouns and written in mixed case starting with upper case.
+    * Names representing optional arguments should be capitalized.
     * Variable names must be in mixed case starting with lower case.
     * Names representing methods must be verbs and written in mixed case starting with lower case.
     * The prefix "is" should be used for Boolean variables and methods.